jrmanes/axectl/README.md

 ## Add to path

-You can easy execute `piktoctl` anywhere adding the binary to some path that you have configured in your `$PATH`.
+You can easily execute `piktoctl` anywhere adding the binary to some path that you have configured in your `$PATH`.

 You can use for instance the path:
 `/usr/bin/`